 If you’re attending a conference with your whole team, lucky you!
 While we encourage this, it is not the reality for many conference-goers.
 This means you have the unique responsibility to share what you learned with your team.

 Ask your conference organizers if there is an opportunity to get hand-outs or recordings from the conference sessions.
 This often comes with a cost, but it could help you better communicate with your team.
 If recordings are not available, make sure you take great notes and flag your desired action items.

 The best way to employ your new findings is to share your notes and connections with your team, which will encourage group buy-in.
 As a team you candigest what you learned and decide which pieces you are going to implement this year and which goals to leave on the table for years to come.
 We recommend mixing up who you send every year when possible or appropriate.

 America Outdoors Conference

 If you are an outdoor recreation professional, the America Outdoors Conference is for you!
-Join us in Salt Lake City, December 9-12 to grow your business and connect with your peers; learn from one another and celebrate the special culture of the outdoor industry.
+Join us for our next event to grow your business and connect with your peers; learn from one another and celebrate the special culture of the outdoor industry.